ferrous-systems/wasm-training-2022/book/src/tutorial/edge/backend.md

 ```

-✅ Match the `/image` path and call a handler function.
+✅ In your `main` function match for a  `POST` request on the `/image` path and call a handler function.

 ```rust
 match (req.get_method(), req.get_path()) {